Sbozzolo/kuibit/README.md

 `kuibit` can read simulation data and represent it with high-level classes.
 For a list of features available, look at the [official documentation](https://sbozzolo.github.io/kuibit).
-For examples and tools that ready to be used, read the [Experimental branch and examples section](https://github.com/Sbozzolo/kuibit/#experimental-branch-and-examples).
+For examples and tools that are ready to be used, read the [Experimental branch and examples section](https://github.com/Sbozzolo/kuibit/#experimental-branch-and-examples).
 The [testimonials page](https://sbozzolo.github.io/kuibit/testimonials.html)
 collects short reviews about `kuibit`.